 Unlike many traditional ETFs, which are suitable for any investor with a low-to-medium risk tolerance, these complex financial products might be better suitable for sophisticated investors who like a thrill and who have money they don’t mind losing.

 Top investing professionals, like Warren Buffet himself, recommend the best way to build wealth for retirement is to consistently stash cash in an ETF that tracks around 500 of the largest U.S. companies.
 That way you’re not placing any bets on the fate of a particular company but rather betting on the U.S. economy itself.
 The theory is that over the very long term, 30 to 50 years, the economy will have grown, although day to day, and year to year and even decade to decade, movement will vary dramatically.
 The same does not apply to leveraged ETFs.

-By nature, leveraged ETFs are short-term investments.
+By nature, leveraged ETFs are generally seen as short-term investments.
 Nevertheless, they may have a place in your portfolio if you’re a seasoned investor and fully understand how they work.
-If you have the time to day trade and set aside a specific set of money in your portfolio to “play” with, it may work for you.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
+If you have set aside a specific set of money in your portfolio to “play” with, it may work for you.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 Trade stocks commission-freeStart trading